 Building on the earlier analysis, we can again examine these changes through the dual lenses: The transaction cost engineering perspective would view the JOBS Act as a further step in streamlining startup growth.
 Like the post-Google IPO reform, this legislation allows for broader equity compensation plans without forcing premature IPOs, potentially fostering more efficient value creation and talent acquisition.
 However, from a coding capital perspective, these changes can be seen as a continuation of the trend to increase firm control over human capital.
 By further prolonging private status and now exempting employee shares, companies gained additional leverage over IPO timing.
-The exclusion of employees from the shareholder count effectively creates a two-tier system where employee-shareholders carry less weight in determining the company’s public reporting obligations compared to public investors, further emphasizing the primacy of investor interests over employee-shareholders.
+The exclusion of employees from the shareholder count effectively creates a two-tier system where employee shareholders carry less weight in determining the company’s public reporting obligations compared to public investors, further emphasizing the primacy of investor interests over employee shareholders.

-Unicorns’ Soaring Valuations and Liquidity Challenges
+C. Unicorns’ Soaring Valuations and Liquidity Challenges

 Even after the significant relief provided by the JOBS Act, startups’ troubles with equity compensation did not dissipate.
-The Act and the abundance of capital flooding the private capital market ushered in the era of unicorns — private venture-backed companies with valuations of $1 billion or more.
+The Act and the abundance of capital flooding the private capital market ushered in the era of unicorns — private venture-backed companies with valuations of $1 billion or more (Aran, 2018: 1281–1284; Erdogan et al., 2016; Georgiev, 2021: 240–241; Kenney and Zysman, 2019: 37).
 Now when Section 12(g)’s threshold was no longer a problem, startups took their time and stayed private.

-To offer solutions to frustrated employees, third-party funders such as ESO Fund, Equity Bee, SecFi, Liquid Stock, and Quid emerged to offer various loans and future contracts that ostensibly bypass the need for company approval for the securities transfer.
-Other platforms, such as NASDAQ Secondary Markets and CartaX approach this differently, facilitating company-approved transactions.
+To offer solutions to frustrated employees, third-party funders such as ESO Fund, Equity Bee, SecFi, Liquid Stock, and Quid emerged to offer various loans and future contracts that ostensibly bypass the need for company approval for the securities transfer (Larcker et al., 2021).
+Other platforms, such as NASDAQ Secondary Markets and CartaX approach this differently, facilitating company-approved transactions (Larcker et al., 2021).

 Nonetheless, startups still grappled with two lingering issues:

 First, Rule 701 still mandated the disclosure of financial information to employees once the annual offerings of equity compensation surpassed $5 million.
-Companies like Credit Karma encountered this barrier, resulting in an SEC enforcement action.
-Following further lobbying efforts, an amendment to Rule 701(e) was enacted in 2018, raising the size-of-offering threshold from $5 million to $10 million, thereby alleviating this issue.
+Companies like Credit Karma encountered this barrier, resulting in an SEC enforcement action (Credit Karma, Inc., 2018).
+Following further lobbying efforts, an amendment to Rule 701(e) was enacted in 2018, raising the size-of-offering threshold from $5 million to $10 million, thereby alleviating this issue (SEC, 2018).

 Second, as stock options became less contentious due to the availability of secondary market liquidity solutions, the attention shifted to RSUs.
 As mentioned earlier, double-trigger RSUs carry a ticking time bomb—a seven-year grant-to-liquidity deadline.
 If companies remained private as this seven-year threshold approached, they faced a challenging decision: either go public or allow their employees’ RSUs to expire.
 Attempting to buy out employees’ rights before achieving a liquidity event would result in forfeiting the tax deferral and triggering substantial tax liabilities, a burden only exceptionally robust companies could shoulder.

-The main regulations affecting the design of startup equity compensation schemes are detailed in Table B below.
+The main regulations affecting the design of startup equity compensation schemes are detailed in Figure C.

-Table B
+Figure C

 In the latest stage of the equity compensation evolution, OpenAI took a distinct path.
-CEO Sam Altman voiced his intention to keep the firm private, emphasizing the necessity of autonomy for making unconventional decisions, particularly as AI technology’s capabilities advance.
-To facilitate this strategy, OpenAI opted for “Profit Participation Units” (PPUs) over traditional equity instruments, freeing the company from concerns that equity compensation would interfere with its decision if and when to go public.
+CEO Sam Altman voiced his intention to keep the firm private, emphasizing the necessity of autonomy for making unconventional decisions, particularly as AI technology’s capabilities advance (Thomson, 2023).
+To facilitate this strategy, OpenAI opted for profit participation units (PPUs) over traditional equity instruments, freeing the company from concerns that equity compensation would interfere with its decision if and when to go public.